The Importance of a Single Source of Truth for your Embedded Dashboard – with Panoply.io

 In the example above, the dataset has the sending times, last update times and the statuses of the packages.
 For the dashboard to include ‘LATE’, ‘ON TIME’ and ‘ON WAY’ statuses, we create a derived column in the dataset editor.
 For this, we ‘Add Formula’ and define the condition and column name:

 This derived column can now be used in dashboards as a usual field.
-Here, we use this column to display the stacked column charts that display the distribution of delivery statuses by country.
+We can use this column to display the stacked column charts that display the distribution of delivery statuses by country.

 As mentioned above, linking datasets is also possible in Cumul.io.
 Although an important thing to note is that these are available for MANY to ONE relations (LEFT JOIN).
 So, for more complex relations between datasets it’s a good idea to model this at an earlier stage.
 For more information on these links you can have a look at our ‘Important when linking datasets’ Academy Article.